amisalaam/amisalaam/README.md

 ## 🌟 Featured Projects

 ### [Billifi](https://www.billifi.in)
-A platform for streamlining and automating billing processes for businesses.
+A platform for streamlining and automating billing processes for businesses